-North Korea fires two short-range missiles, second test in a week
+North Korea fires two short-range missiles in second test in a week

 SEOUL (Reuters) - North Korea fired what appeared to be two short-range missiles on Thursday, the South’s military said, less than a week after its leader Kim Jong Un oversaw the test-firing of multiple rockets and a missile.

-The launches came as U.S. special envoy for North Korea Stephen Biegun was in Seoul, the South Korean capital, for talks with Foreign Minister Kang Kyung-wha and his counterpart, nuclear envoy Lee Do-hoon.
+The launches came as U.S. special envoy for North Korea Stephen Biegun was in the South Korean capital for talks with Foreign Minister Kang Kyung-wha and his counterpart, nuclear envoy Lee Do-hoon.

+South Korea’s presidential Blue House called the missile launches “very worrisome” and unhelpful for efforts to reduce tensions on the peninsula and improve inter-Korean relations amid protracted talks on denuclearization.

-The two missiles were fired at about 4:29 p.m.
-(0729 GMT) and 4:49 p.m.
-(0749 GMT) from the northwest area of Kusong, in an easterly direction, the South’s Joint Chiefs of Staff said in a statement.
+The two missiles were fired from the northwest area of Kusong, in an easterly direction, the South’s Joint Chiefs of Staff said in a statement.

 They covered distances of 420 km (260 miles) and 270 km (168 miles) and reached an altitude of about 50 km (31 miles) before falling into the sea, they said.